-- Incorrect setting of the battery selector switch damages the living area battery.
+- Incorrect setting of the battery selector switch damages the living area battery. - The factory settings of the battery selector switch must not be changed.

 9.4.3 Battery monitor

 You must fully recharge a discharged living area battery as soon as possible.